 - Students who drop their last Fall or Winter course by the end of the add/drop period of that term are considered withdrawn from the University.
 They must follow the procedures for readmission.

-- If you want your money refunded, you must withdraw by the end of the third week of each term.
+- If you want your money refunded, you must withdraw by the withdrawal with refund deadline.
 See withdrawal deadlines for more information.

 - You alone are responsible for your academic record.
 If you are thinking about withdrawing and don't take action, you will experience potentially serious problems.
 Be proactive, assess your situation, inform yourself of deadlines and rules, seek advice and help in decision making.
 There are resources available to help you through Student Services.

 - Note that withdrawing from one or more courses during the semester may – where applicable – affect your government financial aid and/or McGill work-study eligibility.
 For international students, it may also impact your immigration status and/or permission to work in Canada.
 Please ensure that you are aware of any consequences related to this course withdrawal request: consult with the Scholarships & Student Aid Office and/or International Student Services, where relevant.